 While it won’t wipe out all of our frustration, it will knock it down a peg, just discovering for ourselves that maybe there’s something to this idea.
 But then we tend to get stuck at this point.
 Weirdly enough, knowing about a totally irrational, self-destructive part of ourselves doesn’t do a damned thing to stop it.
 Even once we’ve sorted out our faulty conclusions about life.
 Even after we’ve surfaced our unjustified fears.
 Nope.
 Not giving it up.

 Sure, we’ve loosened up some lug nuts.
 We’ve freed up some energy and we aren’t quite so blaming and accusing of others.
-The fire hose of self-blame and self-accusation, though, may now be turned on ourselves.
+We may now, however, turn the fire hose of self-blame and self-accusation on ourselves.
 And we heap onto that some judgment for not being able to flip this No-current into a Yes-current.
-We are puzzled.
+This is puzzling.

 When facing an inner No-current, we are going to need some serious help to turn this around.
 It’s sort of like turning a battleship; it will turn slowly, no matter how hard we try to speed up the process.